 2.3.
-Comparison of GWP-AV122G, AKZV01 and SAE-J1794
+Comparison of GWP-AV122 GasL, AKZV01 and SAE-J1794

-All three methods mentioned allow expressive, and above all, comparable analyses.
-Slight adaptions are possible and technically recommended, i. e. run times of impactors for the correct total loading due to variable dust concentration in an individual case.
-Table 4 compairs again important parameters of the different methods.
+All three methods allow expressive, and above all, comparable analyses.
+Slight adaptations are possible and technically recommended, i. e. run times of impactors for the correct total loading due to variable dust concentration in individual cases.
+Table 4 compares important parameters of the different methods again.